dvalentina/protected-dashboard/README.md

 You can then use this information (the email and the corresponding password) to successfully sign in to Protected Dashboard.

-After successful signing in, you will see the Dashboard page with exam results for chosen user.
+After successful signing in, you will see the Dashboard page with exam results for the chosen user.

 ## Tests